The Xcerts: Biography

 In 2014, vocalist Macleod appeared on the track "Youth Is Wasted On The Young", from the album Lost Forever // Lost Together by Brighton metalcore band Architects.
 He has also appeared live on stage with the band to sing his segment of the song during UK shows.

 The Xcerts' third album There Is Only You was released on 3 November 2014, through Raygun Music.
 It was produced by Dave Eringa, with additional orchestration by long-term friend and producer Paul Steel.
 Within its first week of release, it reached number 96 in the UK Album Chart and number 8 in the Rock Album Chart.

 In 2017, The Xcerts appeared at a number of festivals, 2000 Trees (Cheltenham), Reading, 2Q (Lincoln) and Neighbourhood (Manchester) included.

 The band released the songs "Feels Like Falling in Love", "Hold On To Your Heart" and "Daydream" in 2017 and "Drive Me Wild" in January 2018, all taken from their fourth studio album Hold On To Your Heart, which was released on 19 January 2018.

 To support the release of Hold On To Your Heart, a short run of intimate instore shows were announced across Scotland and in Kington, London for January 2018.
 These shows were in a break in the Nothing But Thieves European tour, for which The Xcerts were the main support (with Airways as the opener).
 Shortly after this, they embarked on their 12 date UK and Ireland tour, also with Airways as support) across February and March 2018.
 The Cardiff show was later postponed to April due to severe weather.

 In late April and May, the band set out on their first European headline tour.
 They also appeared at Live at Leeds, 2000 Trees and Reading festivals in the summer.

-The band have been announced to support Biffy Clyro and You Me At Six later in 2018.

 On 15 January 2021, the band released their covers EP So No One Told You Life Was Gonna Be This Way.
+Their album I think i want to go home now. is scheduled to release on July 10, 2026.